jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 #> s(yearf) 1.890  2.000 17.212  < 2e-16
 ```

-Site remains an important predictor, and os are year and season.
+Site remains an important predictor, and so are year and season.

 ``` r
 plot(core_din_gam)